Center-outward Rank- and Sign-based VARMA Portmanteau Tests: Chitturi, Hosking, and Li--McLeod revisited: Numerical assessment of finite-sample performance and resistance to outliers

-The rejection rates, under the VARMA(1,2) alternative \eqref{alternative} with spherical normal, mixture \eqref{Eq.
+The rejection frequencies, under the VARMA(1,2) alternative \eqref{alternative} with spherical normal, mixture \eqref{Eq.
 Mixture} of three Gaussians, and skew-$t_3$ innovation densities, of the same Gaussian, van der Waerden, Spearman, and sign portmanteau tests as in Figure~\ref{plot.Size} are shown in Figure~\ref{plot.Power} for $m = 5, 10, \ldots, 25$.
-As expected, all tests have rejection rates decreasing as $m$ increases, irrespective of the innovation density.
-Interestingly, Spearman has greater power than the Gaussian test, even under normal innovations, for $m < 25$.
-So has the sign test---but this is largely due to the fact that it tends to over-reject (see Figure~\ref{plot.Size}).
-Now, the fair comparison would be between van der Waerden with $m=8$, Spearman with $15\leq m\leq 20$, and the classical portmanteau with~$m=5$.
-The superiority of van der Waerden then is clear under multi-modal (the mixture distribution), skewness, and heavy-tailed (skew-$t_3$ distribution) innovations, whereas its performance under Gaussian innovations matches that of the classical test.
+As expected, rejection frequencies tend to decrease as $m$ increases, irrespective of the innovation density.
+Interestingly, for given $m$, Spearman has greater power than Hosking's traditional test, even under normal innovations, for all~$m \leq25$.
+So has the sign test---but this is largely due to the fact that, as shown in Figure~\ref{plot.Size}, it is over-rejecting.
+Now, a fair comparison should take the results of Figure~\ref{plot.Size} into account.
+Table~\ref{table1} provides, for each test and each innovation density, the optimal lag numbers $m_0$---that is, the lag compatible with the $5\%$ level condition at which the empirical power is maximal---along with that power.
+Inspection of the table reveals that van der Waerden with~$m=5$ or $6$ lags is the uniform winner, and more parcimonious than Spearman, which is second best, albeit with more than $m=10$ lags.
+Both are overperforming Hosking's traditional test.

+These conclusions, of course, are based on a very limited Monte Carlo experiment.
+More general innovation densities and more general alternatives (bilinear, heteroskedastic, etc.) clearly should be considered.
+However, a general phenomenon emerges: increasing the number $m$ of lags while $n$ is fixed helps (see Propositions~\ref{Prop.GaussAsymptotic} and~\ref{Prop.ranktest}) improve the chi-square approximation, but comes at the cost of additional degrees of freedom, hence larger critical values and lower rejection frequencies.
+The choice of a test statistic, thus, relies on a trade-off: once it is large enough for the level constraint to be satisfied, increasing $m$ is not desirable unless a gain of power compensates for the loss caused by the additional degrees of freedom.